Photo of Lin, Rong

 About

-Rong Lin is a PhD student of Pre-Columbian art history at UIC.
+Rong Lin is a PhD Candidate of Pre-Columbian art history at UIC.
 She holds a BA in Art History from Peking University, China, and a MA in Archaeology from University College London.
-Her research interests lie in the entanglement of materiality, sensorial and embodied experiences, with politics and conceptions of divinity in Mesoamerican art making and use.
-Her current project works on how the making, installing, collecting, archaizing and final placing of double-sided masks in Nahua art was related with their expression of divinity and political power.
-She is also interested in the collecting and reception of Pre-Columbian objects in early modern period, especially the anachronism in this process.
+Her research centers on the entanglements of materiality, sensory perception, and embodied experience in Mesoamerican art, with particular attention to the roles of natural materials in processes of making and reception.
+Her dissertation examines the practices through which vegetal bodies (representations that blur the boundaries between human and plant forms, appearing in pictorial, sculptural, and textual sources) were imagined, made, and enacted in Postclassic Central Mexico.
+Drawing on sixteenth-century Nahuatl sources, codices, and plant-based objects, she investigates how plants shaped epistemic, ontological, and social life beyond the dual nature/culture divide.
+She is also interested in the transpacific artistic interactions between Asia and Americas in the colonial period.
 Prior to entering the program, she interned at the Sackler Museum and Center of Visual Studies at Peking University and OCAT Institute in Beijing.